thibault-peronno/portefolio/docs/altorouter.md

 /**
  * If $match method from altorouter does not find the route, you have false.
 So we add a condition.
- * Is to test, and if the match is ok, we store in variable, the controller and the methos.
-Also, the params.
+ * if the match is ok, we store in variable, the controller, the method and the params.
  */
 if ($match !== false) {
   // We retreive the controller that matched, from the $match array